mhellwig/bjgm/README.md

 features that should theoretically be easily implemented and also I want them:

 * a solution for termux' "share to termux"-feature that creates a microblog-post with a photo
-* more vim trickery for creating posts with pictures (think like vim-latex works re jumping to the next necessary point in a file)

 ## References